N-Rossi/ModWith50Perks/README.md

 =======
 - Do not allow user to add the same perk twice
 - Do not allow user to wear multiple perk holders
+- Fix ALL recipes
+- Redesign textures
+- Make all attribute perks have a custom effect (Ex.
+Stronghold)

 How To Add A Perk
 =======